Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 A 2019 photograph that Greenberg posted on Twitter shows him with Gaetz at the White House.
 He also posted a picture in 2017 of him with Gaetz and Roger Stone, another well-known Trump political ally.

-Greenberg was charged last summer with a host of crimes, including sex trafficking of a child, and on Wednesday, prosecutors docketed a superseding indictment, adding a host of new allegations and charges against him.
+Greenberg was charged last summer with a host of crimes, including sex trafficking of a child, and on Wednesday, prosecutors docketed a superseding indictment, adding new charges against him.

 Greenberg was accused of abusing his access to a statewide database, using it to look up the personal information of people with whom he was in “sugar daddy” relationships, including the minor he is accused of having abused, and to help produce fake identification documents to “facilitate his efforts to engage in commercial sex acts,” according to court documents.
 But the superseding indictment made public Wednesday made clear prosecutors believe his wrongdoing was far more widespread and eclectic.